 Locations of the Hittite Empire and Mitanni civilization

 The Mitanni people were also known as Hanigalbat in Assyrian and Naharin in Egyptian texts.
 They lived in northern Syria and southeast Anatolia from c.
 1500 BCE-1300 BCE.
-They become the rulers over Babylon after the Hittites destroyed the Amoritish Dynasty in control in the 1500s BCE.
+They become the rulers over Babylon after the Hittites destroyed the ruling Amoritish Dynasty in the 1500s BCE.
 Egypt was originally their biggest rival.
 However, as the Hittite empire arose, the Mitanni people made alliances with Egypt to protect both groups from falling to Hittite control.
 Eventually they fell to Hittite and Assyrian attacks and were reduced to a province during the Middle Assyrian Empire (1392 BCE-934 BCE).

 Bentley, Jerry H., Herbert F. Ziegler, Heather Streets-Salter, and Craig Benjamin.
 Traditions & Encounters: A Global Perspective on the past.
 Vol. 1.
 McGraw-Hill Education, 2016.
 Print.

 "The Hittites and Ancient Anatolia (article)."
 Khan Academy.
 Web.